 Module IV CH7002: Sustainable Energy Sources and Technologies I

-(11) Electrochemical Cell Technology, Prof. Michael Lyons (12 lectures)
+(11) Electrochemical Cell Technology, Prof. Max Garcia-Melchor and Prof. Michael Lyons (12 lectures)

 Physical and interfacial electrochemistry; Ion/solvent & Ion/ion interactions in electrolyte solutions, Structure of the electrode/solution interface, Electric double layer, Capacitive and Faradaic current flow, Interfacial capacitance measurement, Metal/solution interface, Electrical equivalent circuits, Semiconductor/solution interface.
 Electrochemical thermodynamics; Equilibrium at electrified interfaces, Charge transfer at electrode/solution interfaces, Kinetics at semiconductor/solution interfaces, Basic photoelectrochemistry, Transport in electrochemical systems- diffusion, migration & convection, Steady state & transient diffusion models,